Collisions of solitary waves in condensates beyond mean-field theory: Beyond mean-field theories

 \section{Beyond mean-field theories}

-As discussed above, there are experimental and theoretical indications, that collisions of bright matter wave solitons may be a case where mean-field theory suffers a break down.
+As discussed above, there are experimental and theoretical indications, that collisions of bright matter wave solitons may be a case where mean-field theory suffers not only a quantitative but a qualitative break down.
 In this section we now briefly summarize three different beyond mean-field models that can explore this aspect.